 We can make an interesting distinction between permanently and temporarily invisible features.
 For example, it is sometimes the case that previously invisible features of an object/scene become visible when viewed using the correct perspective or using an appropriate viewpoint, scale, timescale, etc.

 Contact Perspective refers to the direct mapping of spatial form, namely a spatial object/scene, and by utilising physical contact using one, two or three dimensional examination procedures (1D/2D/3D space).
 Contact Perspective is perhaps the purest—or most ‘real’ class of perspective—and because it deals with the physical world in its actuality.

 We can identify two different kinds of Contact Perspective:

-1) Handling Perspective – scales, rulers, callipers, physical sensors/actuators, etc.
+- Handling Perspective – scales, rulers, callipers, sensors/actuators, etc.

 It would seem difficult to argue with (or contradict) data that arises from direct contact with the object of attention, at least in scientific or materialist terms.
 However, it is essential to realise that many of the same data-gathering tasks arise with both Contact and Optical Perspective.
 For example, the problem of determining true object shape versus apparent and/or partial object shape.

-Note that we have assigned specific perspective-based handling and calculating methods within our Perspective Category Theory, namely scales, rules, callipers, slide rules, etc., as falling under Instrument Perspective.
-Measuring/calculating devices are classified under the Technical, Optical Perspective branch.
+Note that we have included specific perspective-related handling and calculating methods within our Perspective Category Theory, namely scales, rules, callipers, slide rules, etc., as falling under Instrument Perspective.
+Ergo, all measuring/calculating devices are classified under the Technical, Optical Perspective branch.
 We have done so to simplify the classification scheme.
-Such devices involve using human vision to take readings or otherwise to apply said methods to physical reality.
+Such devices often involve using human vision to take readings or otherwise to apply said methods to physical reality.